fi-muni/PA165/tasks/seminar02.md

+**This seminar is an old version and has been deprecated: please use the project on GitLab:** https://gitlab.fi.muni.cz/pa165/seminar-02

 **Prerequisites:** Knowledge of JUnit unit testing framework and SLF4J+Logback logging frameworks

 ## Seminar 02 Tasks
 **Task 01** Checkout branch seminar02 from https://github.com/fi-muni/PA165 and